wenjundeng/alcon/README.md

 ---------------

-ALCON was originally developed when I was a graduate student at University of California, Irvine, supported by the US Department of Energy (DOE) SciDAC Center for Gyrokinetic Simulation of Energetic Particle Turbulence and Transport (GSEP).
-ALCON is being further developed when I am a research physicist at Princeton Plasma Physics Laboratory, supported by the US DOE SciDAC Center for Nonlinear Simulation of Energetic Particles in Burning Plasmas (CSEP).
-I'd also like to acknowledge useful discussions with Eric Bass, Guoyong Fu, Zhihong Lin, Don Spong, Xin Wang, Zhixuan Wang, and Huasen Zhang.
+ALCON was originally developed when I was a graduate student at University of California, Irvine, where my research was supported by the U.S. Department of Energy (DOE) SciDAC Center for Gyrokinetic Simulation of Energetic Particle Turbulence and Transport (GSEP).
+The development continued after I became a research physicist at Princeton Plasma Physics Laboratory, where my research was supported by the U.S. DOE SciDAC Center for Nonlinear Simulation of Energetic Particles in Burning Plasmas (CSEP).
+I would like to acknowledge useful discussions with Eric Bass, Guo-Yong Fu, Zhihong Lin, Don Spong, Xin Wang, Zhixuan Wang, and Huasen Zhang.

 Wenjun Deng